CrocBlancYT/Client-sided-Radar/README.md

-The config file is only loaded once when the Minecraft instance is first start.
+The config file is only loaded once when the Minecraft instance is first started.